SQL Server 2008 R2 Native Client Features

-In addition to exposing features of the Microsoft Data Access Components (MDAC), SQL Server Native Client also implements many other features to take advantage of SQL Server functionality.
+In addition to exposing features of the Windows (formerly Microsoft) Data Access Components (WDAC), SQL Server Native Client also implements many other features to expose SQL Server functionality.

-MDAC does not exploit certain features introduced beginning in SQL Server 2005.
-You must use SQL Server Native Client to take advantage of these features.
+WDAC does not expose certain features introduced beginning in SQL Server 2005; you must use SQL Server Native Client to use these features.

-Lists the significant new SQL Server Native Client features in SQL Server 2008.
+Lists the significant new SQL Server Native Client features.

 - Using Database Mirroring